xiusu/Channel-Bench-Macro/README.md

 ## Citation

-If you find that NAS-Bench-Macro helps your research, please consider citing it:
+If you find that Channel-Bench-Macro helps your research, please consider citing it:

 ```
-@misc{su2021bcnet,
+@inproceedings{bcnet,
   title={BCNet: Searching for Network Width with Bilaterally Coupled Network},
-      author={Xiu Su and Shan You and Fei Wang and Chen Qian and Changshui Zhang and Chang Xu},
+  author={Su, Xiu and You, Shan and Wang, Fei and Qian, Chen and Zhang, Changshui and Xu, Chang},
-      year={2021},
-      eprint={2105.10533},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={2175--2184},
+  year={2021}
 }

 @misc{su2021vision,